TheTechRobo/bglugwatch-snappy/README.md

 # bglugwatch
-Tkinter program for offline viewing of BGLUG's website
+Tkinter program for easy viewing of BGLUG's website

 # What is BGLUG?
 Bruce-Grey Linux User's Group is designed to help newcomers (and oldcomers) with Linux.
 We discuss things, give things away, and more!